shuyelin06/Obsidian-Notes/content/Classes/CMSC411/CMSC411.md

 - **Memory Dependencies** occur due the data dependency conflicts with memory addresses
   > Memory dependencies are hard to minimize, as because register names are known at decode, memory addresses are not known until execute!

-### WAR, WAW Dependencies
+A lot of ILP revolves around addressing these dependencies, so we can maximize parallel execution of instructions.
+More on addressing register dependencies later.

+## Register Renaming (WAR, WAW)
 In terms of register dependencies, **WAR and WAW are false dependencies**; they only occur because we have a limited number of registers, so at some point we're forced to re-use registers.

-A simple solution is to just add more registers!
+So, a simple solution is to just add more registers!
 If we have more registers, and our compiler uses them, we'll have less false dependency issues.

 However, this isn't very scalable.
 - If you write a value to a register in a loop body, then that same register will be reused every iteration.
 This introduces many false dependencies!
 - If you make function calls, you could have similar register reuse!

-We can address this using **hardware register renaming**.
-First, we're going to define different concepts of registers:
+Instead, we use **hardware register renaming**.
+The idea is to separate the physical registers from the registers in code:
 - **Architecture Registers**: Registers that the programmers and compilers use
 - **Physical Registers**: Actual registers that the processor uses